frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/sales-invoice.md

 #### Update Stock
 Ticking this checkbox will update the Stock Ledger on submitting the Sales Invoice.
 If you've created a Delivery Note, the Stock Ledger will be changed.
 If you're **skipping** the creation of Delivery Note, tick this checkbox.

-* **Scan Barcode**: You can add Items in the Items table by scanning their barcodes if you have a barcode scanner.
-Know how to track them [here](/docs/user/manual/en/stock/articles/track-items-using-barcode)
+* **scan barcode**: You can add Items in the Items table by scanning their barcodes if you have a barcode scanner.
+Read documentation for [tracking items using barcode](/docs/user/manual/en/stock/articles/track-items-using-barcode) to know more.

 * The Item Code, name, description, Image, and Manufacturer will be fetched from the [Item master](/docs/user/manual/en/stock/item).